AdobeDocs/campaign.en/help/v8/start/get-started.md

 Adobe Campaign provides a platform for designing cross-channel customer experiences and an environment for visual campaign orchestration, real-time interaction management and cross channel execution.

+Adobe Campaign v8 is the next-gen campaigning tool built for traditional marketing channels such as email and direct mail.
+It provides robust ETL and data management capabilities to help craft and curate the perfect campaign.
+Its orchestration engine provides for rich multi-touch marketing programs with a core focus on batch-based driven journeys.
+It also comes paired with a scalable real-time messaging server that enables marketing teams to send pre-defined messages based on a all-inclusive payload from any IT system for things such as password reset, order confirmation, e-receipt's and much more.

 Use Campaign to:

 * **Drive** personalization and engagement through a single accessible view of the customer